roboticslab-uc3m/teo-developer-manual/README.md

 1. Developing TEO humanoid robot software
 1. Additional documentation about TEO humanoid robot software

+# 1. An overview on TEO humanoid robot software

 ## 1.i.
 TEO humanoid robot software architecture

 While there is technically no software architecture diagram, as it is flexible, a good example can be found at: https://github.com/roboticslab-uc3m/follow-me